Fitus/Zaloha2.sh/DOCUMENTATION.md

 Exec2: The shellscript 621 contains pre-copy actions and is run on the remote side "in one batch".
 The shellscript 622 contains the individual SCP commands to be executed locally.
-The shellscript 623 contains post-copy actions and is run on the remote side "in one batch"
+The shellscript 623 contains post-copy actions and is run on the remote side "in one batch".

 Exec3: All three shellscripts 631, 632 and 633 are executed locally.
 The script
 632 contains SCP commands instead of CP commands.